How to Clear Your Mind

 “I can’t stop thinking… It’s like my mind won’t shut off… My thoughts just keep racing.
 I lie awake at night, endlessly going over what I should have done or said…”

 Sound familiar?
 If your thoughts keep you up at night or drive you nuts during the day, you’re not alone.
-The human mind has incredibly vast potential, yet many of us are tormented by incessant thinking, harsh self-judgments, an inner-critic, or tedious thoughts that repeat on an endless loop.
+The human mind has incredible potential—yet many of us are tormented by incessant thinking, harsh self-judgments, or repetitive mental loops.

-Whatever we do in life, wherever we go, our mind is always here.
-So it goes without saying that getting a handle on this mind and learning to use it well can improve our quality of life as well as our ability to excel in any pursuit.
+Whatever we do and wherever we go, our mind comes with us.
+Learning to relate to it wisely can transform our quality of life and our capacity to excel in any pursuit.

 Thoughts Are Not the Problem

-If you want to clear your mind the first thing to understand is how expectations can trip you up.
+If you want to clear your mind, the first step is to understand how expectations can trip you up.

 “Don't be bothered by your thoughts.